smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 ####So, why should you bother?
 Wireframes describe what content should be on a page.
 Given that content is what your site visitors are most interested in, it's important that you get it sorted first before moving on to design.
-Wireframing also means that you can get early stage feedback and made sure that your team are on the same page in terms of what you want to achieve.
+Wireframing also means that you can get early stage feedback and make sure that your team are on the same page in terms of what you want to achieve.
 It will also help your design team understand what you want them to do.
 However, your content will be displayed on different viewports so a static wireframe will only help you so much.
 Sometimes I'll wireframe for different viewports.
 It depends on how your design and development team work.

 ##How do you get good content?